Crimean War: Criticisms and reform

 Outstanding achievements in battlefield surgery were done during the war of 1853–56.
 "Nikolai Pirogov, who pioneered the system of field surgery that other nations came to only in the First World War".

 The Crimean War also saw the first tactical use of railways and other modern inventions, such as the electric telegraph, with the first "live" war reporting by Russell.
 Some credit Russell with prompting the resignation of the sitting British government through his reporting of the lacklustre condition of British forces deployed in Crimea.
 Additionally, the telegraph reduced the independence of British overseas possessions from their commanders in London due to such rapid communications.
 Newspaper readership informed public opinion in the United Kingdom and France as never before.

 The Crimean War was a contributing factor in the Russian abolition of serfdom in 1861: Tsar Alexander II (Nicholas I's son and successor) saw the military defeat of the Russian serf-army by free troops from Britain and France as proof of the need for emancipation.
 The Crimean War also led to the realisation by the Russian government of its technological inferiority, in military practices as well as weapons.
+The most crippling deficiency of the Russian army was its poor interior lines (there were only 8,000 km of paved roads in all of the Russian Empire and less than 1,600 km of rail, none near Crimea), which meant that despite the Russian army possessing vast numerical superiority on paper (having started the war with a million men under arms and recruited a million more during it), their effective strength in actual battles was often equal or inferior to that of their opponents.
+Tactical inferiority compounded their strategic disadvantages: Russian soldiers were often poorly-trained, and both their artillery and small arms were inferior to those of the Anglo-French.
+While the latter had at this time standardized rifled firearms, the Russian infantry was still armed predominantly with smoothbore muskets that had changed very little from the time of Peter I, leaving them severely outranged.

-Alexander also initiated the Great Reforms, which were aimed at strengthening and modernising the Russian state in the light of weaknesses revealed by the war.
+Alexander initiated the reforms, which were aimed at strengthening and modernising the Russian state in the light of weaknesses revealed by the war.